 Do I have to be living in Melbourne while I study?

 Research students must be resident in Victoria for at least one third of their candidature.
 For more information on residency requirements please see the Melbourne Policy Library Selection and Admission Policy (MPF1295).

 If I am an international student, how do I apply?

-International students should apply online through the Graduate research degrees web page.
-More information for international students can be found on the Future Students Information for you web page.
+International students should apply online through the Study Graduate research International applications web page.

 Please visit our How to apply web page and ensure you have completed the steps listed in the Application Checklist before applying.